tbille/discourse-site/README.md

 # Next steps

+- [ ] Cleaner code for the generate script
+- [ ] Make the generate script a CLI
 - [ ] Github action that checks if a topic was upated to deploy again
 - [ ] Custom Jekyll templating
 - [ ] Add navigation